MALES-project/SpeckleCn2Profiler/CONTRIBUTING.md

 5. Pushing the code back to Github
 6. [Create a new Pull Request](https://help.github.com/articles/creating-a-pull-request/)

 One of the code owners will review your code and request changes if needed.
-Once your changes have been approved, your contributions will become part of *GEMDAT*. 🎉
+Once your changes have been approved, your contributions will become part of *SpeckCn2*. 🎉

 ## Getting started with development